 Causes of Fouled Spark Plugs

 Fouled spark plugs are usually caused by internal oil leaks into the combustion chamber, such as leaking valve seals or piston rings.
-It could also be due to just age if they weren’t replaced when they were due after the service schedule.
+It can also be due simply to age if they weren’t replaced when they were due after the service schedule.

 1. Oil Contamination in Combustion Chamber